Improving Transferability for Domain Adaptive Detection Transformers

 \subsection{Analytical Experiments}

 \textbf{Attention visualization}.
-To analyze why Object-Aware Alignment module improves the detection performance, we visualize the attention maps of the CNN backbone features extracted by the plain source model, the source models with global alignment and OAA in Fig. \ref{fig:fig_heatmap}.
-Via global alignment, the model put more attention on the objects, since the detection knowledge is partial transfer to the target domain.
-While, OAA can further facilitate the attention for objects and decrease the attention on background areas, thanks to the mechanism that utilizes the pseudo boxes for highlighting the foreground regions.
+The attentions for backbone feature maps extracted by the source model, global alignment (GA) and our OAA are in Fig. \ref{fig:fig_heatmap}.
+GA improves the source model via globally aligning the backbone features.
+By contrast, OAA produces more high attentions for objects, thus boosting the true positives.
+Though the backbone also puts some attention on the background, it will be refined by the transformer.
+Meanwhile, OAA further reduces the attention for background area while emphasizing as more objects as possible, which leads to higher precision.

 \textbf{Analysis of highly accurate bounding boxes}.
-To narrow the domain gap while avoiding distorting the intrinsic location information on decoder features, we utilize the sliced Wasserstein Distance to decrease the domain discrepancy.
-We illustrate how exactly precise are the bounding boxes considered to be true positive by calculating the portion of highly accurate boxes in all the boxes with IOU $\geq 0.5$.
-And we show the difference of this mAP ratio between Ours and Others.
-From Fig. \ref{fig:fig_mislocation}, one can observe that our method consistently makes more highly-accurate box predictions than others, especially when the criterion is critical, i.e., mAP90$/$50 and mAP80$/$50.
+SWD is utilized to narrow the domain gap and avoid distorting intrinsic location information on decoder.
+We calculate the ratio between highly accurate boxes and accurate boxes by measuring the mAP ratio between a more strict (e.g., mAP60) and the default mAP50 criteria.
+The differences of this mAP ratio between ours and competitors are in Fig. \ref{fig:fig_mislocation}.
+Ours yields more highly accurate predictions than others.

 \textbf{Detection results}.
 We illustrate some detection results of source model, SFA \cite{wang2021exploring} and ours, and the ground-truth boxes in Fig. \ref{fig:fig_qualitative}.
-Ours significantly reduce the false negatives, i.e., detecting the objects that aren't detected by other methods, validating the effectiveness of our proposed two alignment modules that can effectively close the domain gap.
-In addition, our method shows advanced performance on small objects.
-This manifests that aligning multi-scale backbone features is more effective for detecting the small object than aligning the encoder embeddings.
-This might stem from that the backbone features contain more details about small objects.
+Ours significantly reduce the false negatives, validating that O$^2$net can effectively diminish the domain gap.
+In addition, our approach shows advanced performance on small objects.
+This manifests that aligning multi-scale backbone features is more effective for detecting the small object than aligning the encoder embeddings as the CNN backbone features contains more local details for small objects.